 - SAA Conference: Case-Study Investigations Scholarship - Students will learn from internationally recognized audiologists who will present

 audiologist and audiology student to join a unique humanitarian mission

 to remote riverfront communities near Parintins, Brazil.
 Applications are due June 15 annually.

 - Now Available!
 Student Academy of Audiology (SAA) Special Olympics Healthy Hearing (SOHH) Chapter Participation Grants – University SAA chapters participating in local, regional, and/or state SOHH events are encouraged to apply for these grants to offset travel costs.
 Applications are due October 1 and February 1 annually.

 - Now Available!
 SAA Humanitarian, Education, and Awareness Resources (HEAR) Chapter Grant - This funding mechanism is to support the development of a SAA chapter project that is either a new project or for the refinement of an existing project.
 The project must be either Humanitarian in nature (providing service in your community, nationally, or internationally), Educational in nature (providing professional education to audiology students, audiologists or to non-professionals), or related to the Awareness of audiology.

 Applications are due October 1 and February 1 annually.
 Philanthropic support provided by Starkey Hearing Technologies.

 - Student Academy of Audiology AudiologyNOW!
 Events – In 2014, the Foundation continued to provide funding for student educational opportunities at AudiologyNOW!

-- Now Available!
-Student Travel Award Reimbursement (STAR) Program – The STAR program offers outstanding audiology graduate students funding to attend meetings in the hearing sciences (as well as other sciences relating to student coursework).
+- Student Travel Award Reimbursement (STAR) Program – The STAR program offers outstanding audiology graduate students funding to attend meetings in the hearing sciences (as well as other sciences relating to student coursework).
 Selected students will receive a stipend of up to $500 for conference registration, transportation, and/or lodging expenses.
 Applications are due January 1 and September 1 annually.